Ebola Hemorrhagic Fever (Ebola HF) (cont.)

 - Find a local Doctor in your town

-What laboratory tests are used to diagnose Ebola hemorrhagic fever?
+What are risk factors for Ebola hemorrhagic fever?

 Find out what women really need.